lgm3992/CMake_Template/README.md

-# This is CMake Project I
+# This is CMake Project Template